dotnet/crank/src/Microsoft.Crank.Controller/README.md

   ## Timeouts

-  --[JOB].timeout                                                          Maximum duration in seconds of the job in seconds.
+  --[JOB].timeout                                                          Maximum duration the job in seconds.
 Defaults to 0 (unlimited).
   --[JOB].buildTimeout                                                     Maximum duration of the build phase.
 Defaults to 00:10:00 (10 minutes).
   --[JOB].startTimeout                                                     Maximum duration of the start phase.
 Defaults to 00:03:00 (3 minutes).
   --[JOB].collectTimeout                                                   Maximum duration of the collect phase.
 Defaults to 00:05:00 (5 minutes).